NovaObrien/farming-clicker/README.md

 2. Manage Page has a long way to go

-3. Need to finish Good fortunes cards, as well as refine words of all cards
+3. Need to finish Good fortunes cards, as well as refine words of all cards && make certain cards not trigger if the year is to early

 4. Death Card Needs to actually end the game